redfrogsss/nuxt-blog/content/articles/running-minecraft-server-with-docker-and-docker-container.md

 I was moving my Minecraft Server to my new Raspberry Pi 5 and I discovered that I had done something to the server setup in the past that saved me a lot of time, which was using docker-compose to set up the Minecraft Server.

 The benefit of using docker-compose to set up the Minecraft Server is its ability to apply the same images and configurations to different machines.
 It saves me a lot of time in setting up applications and servers without reinstalling dependent software, such as Java JDK, Python, and so on, on a new machine.

+In this blog post, I am going to share how I run my minecraft server with docker and docker-compose.

 ## Run Minecraft Server with Docker and docker-compose